swiftlang/swift-evolution/proposals/NNNN-opaque-result-types.md

 ## Alternatives considered

-The main design question here is the keyword to use to introduce an opaque type return type.
+The main design question here is the keyword to use to introduce an opaque return type.
 This proposal suggests the word `some`, since it has the right connotation by analogy to `Any` which is used to describe dynamically type-erased containers (and has been proposed to be a general way of referring to existential types)--a function that has an opaque return type returns *some* specific type that conforms to the given constraints, whereas an existential can contain *any* type dynamically at any point in time.
 There are nonetheless reasonable objections to this keyword: